 Employers must conduct regular pay audits to identify and rectify pay gaps and implement transparent recruitment and promotion practices.
 By taking such measures, employers can demonstrate their commitment to fair pay and create a more inclusive workplace.
 Also, companies should consider sign-on or completion bonuses for training completed, and production goals met.

 Promoting equity in the workforce is essential for preventing ageism against older workers.
 It’s time to acknowledge the skilled and resourceful female professionals who continue to contribute to the company’s success.
-Supporting flexible working arrangements, offering purposeful and enjoyable work experiences, promoting psychological safety and inclusion, and funding skills programmes are just a few ways to create an equitable work environment.
+Supporting flexible working arrangements, offering purposeful work experiences, and promoting psychological safety and inclusion are crucial.
+Funding skills programmes also helps create an equitable work environment.
 Mature female workers offer diverse perspectives, experience and expertise, all assets enhancing positive business outcomes.